The Best Intel CPUs (2023 Reviews)

 Even in gaming, with a more affordable cooler, the i9-13900K will start throttling while its rival, the 7950X will maintain its boost clocks.

-While the Core i9-13900K is undoubtedly Intel’s swiftest CPU, it’s no secret that the real value lies in the processors under it, like the i5-13600K and, the best-value premium processor, the Intel Core i7-13700K.
+While the Core i9-13900K is undoubtedly Intel’s fastest CPU, it’s no secret that the real value lies in the processors under it, like the i5-13600K and, the best-value premium processor, the Intel Core i7-13700K.

 Price